pouriagr/from-attention-to-assurance/README.md

 You can then create instances of these classes and call their methods to evaluate test dataset coverage and predict error probability.
 See the `main.py` script for a detailed example.

+## Development
+To extend this framework to other Transformer models, you can create new assurance classes by inheriting from the base `Assurance` class and implementing the required methods.
+This will allow you to evaluate and predict the performance of any Transformer model.

 ## Citation

 Please cite our paper if you use our method, code, or data in your work: